Fitus/Zaloha.sh/DOCUMENTATION.md

  * Zaloha is a bash shellscript that uses only FIND, SORT and AWK.
 All you need is the Zaloha.sh file.
 This documentation is contained in Zaloha.sh too.
+ * Cyber-secure: No new binary code, no new open ports, easily reviewable.
  * Both &lt;sourceDir&gt; and &lt;backupDir&gt; must be available locally (local HDD/SSD,
    flash drive, mounted Samba or NFS volume).
  * Zaloha does not lock files while copying them.
 No writing on either directory